 A few forms of glomerular disease cause very rapid deterioration of kidney function.
 For example, PSGN can cause severe symptoms (hematuria, proteinuria, edema) within 2 to 3 weeks after a sore throat or skin infection develops.
 The patient may temporarily require dialysis to replace renal function.
 This rapid loss of kidney function is called acute renal failure (ARF).
 Although ARF can be life-threatening while it lasts, kidney function usually returns after the cause of the kidney failure has been treated.
 In many patients, ARF is not associated with any permanent damage.
 However, some patients may recover from ARF and subsequently develop CKD.

-To stay alive, a patient with total kidney failure must go on dialysis—hemodialysis or peritoneal dialysis—or receive a new kidney through transplantation.
-Patients with CKD who are approaching total kidney failure should learn as much about their treatment options as possible so they can make an informed decision when the time comes.
-With the help of dialysis or transplantation, many people continue to lead full, productive lives after reaching total kidney failure.
+To stay alive, a patient with kidney failure must go on dialysis—hemodialysis or peritoneal dialysis—or receive a new kidney through transplantation.
+Patients with CKD who are approaching kidney failure should learn as much about their treatment options as possible so they can make an informed decision when the time comes.
+With the help of dialysis or transplantation, many people continue to lead full, productive lives with kidney failure.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), part of the National Institutes of Health.
 The NIDDK translates and disseminates research findings through its clearinghouses and education programs to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.